Akshif-47/business-template/README.md

 ## Demo Link

-You can view a live demo of the template [here](https://your-github-pages-link.com).
+You can view a live demo of the template here https://akshif-47.github.io/business-template/.

 (Note: Replace `your-github-pages-link.com` with your actual GitHub Pages demo link)